argodev/studies/nt_survey/NT_Class_12_Handout.md

 1. Second use: to convict of sin (Galatians 3)

-1.Third use: to instruct in wisdom (James)
+1. Third use: to instruct in wisdom (James)

 ### Relationship to Matthew 5-7